We work closely with all families who qualify for financial aid to develop an individual affordability plan tailored to their financial circumstances.

 after graduation

 When MIT students do borrow, their debt at graduation is considerably lower than the national average.
-Only 15% of the Class of 2022 graduated with debt.
-They graduated with an average debt of $25,080—13.8% less than the national average.
-Based on the most recent data, college graduates who borrowed owed an average of $29,100 in loans at graduation.
+Only 13% of the Class of 2024 graduated with debt.
+They graduated with an average debt of $29,024.
+Based on the most recent data, college graduates who borrowed owed an average of $29,400 in loans at graduation.

 - Need blind means that we don’t consider your ability to pay for college in the admissions process; full need means we are committed to meeting 100% of demonstrated financial need with our aid. back to text ↑

-- Tuition-free means your MIT Scholarship covers at least the cost of MIT’s tuition. back to text ↑
+- Tuition-free means your total grant and scholarship aid covers at least the cost of MIT’s tuition. back to text ↑

-- Term-time work means work that you do during the school year, and is considered a part of your financial aid award by a suggested amount on your award letter.
+- Term-time work means work that you do during the school year, and is considered a part of your financial aid offer by a suggested amount on your offer letter.
 This is separate from your summer earnings expectation.
-Not everyone decides to take advantage of work opportunities during the school year, and some choose to meet their term-time work amount by using outside scholarships or grants (including Pell Grants), or student loans. back to text ↑
+Not everyone decides to take advantage of work opportunities during the school year, and some choose to meet their term-time work amount by using outside scholarships or grants (including the Pell Grant), or student loans. back to text ↑